Provisional Local Government Finance Settlement 2026

 The government is now consulting on proposals for the 2026/27 settelement, the closing date for comments is the 23 February 2026.

-All documents including the consultation, calculator, metholody for the fair funding review, funding available for adult social care and details on chldren and young people's services forumla funding can be found here
+All documents including the consultation, calculator, metholody for the fair funding review, funding available for adult social care and how DHSC thinks this should be prioritised, and details on chldren and young people's services forumla funding can be found here

 Following the provisional local government settement, the IFS has published analysis on the redistribution of funding to more urban and more deprived councils in England.